-The SHOW TERMINAL command displays the current characteristics of your terminal.
+The SHOW TERMINAL command displays the current or permanent characteristics of a terminal.
 Each of these characteristics can be changed with a corresponding option of the SET TERMINAL command.
+If the terminal is in use as a LAT port connected to a terminal server, then the name of the server, service and remote port are also displayed.